gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 Many, many problems can be represented by graphs even those not involving geographic or navigational problems.
 Studying graph problems gives us another way to solve a broad sector of difficult problems.

-## Graph Definition

-A graph is a data structure consisting of a finite collection of _nodes_, also called _vertices_, and a collection of connections between nodes known as _edges_.
-A graph can be either a _directed graph_, or an _undirected graph_.
-In a directed graph, edges are not bidirectional.
-So in the example below you travel from node A to node B, but not from node B to node A.

 **Directed Graph**

 ![Example Directed Graph](images/directed-graph.png)